 - 3.4.2.
 The definition of the necessary measures to improve the safety and comfort of vulnerable road users for all relevant ITS applications which fall outside the scope of Regulation (EU) 2018/858 of the European Parliament and of the Council, Regulation (EU) No 167/2013 of the European Parliament and of the Council and Regulation (EU) No 168/2013 of the European Parliament and of the Council. - 3.4.3.
-The definition of necessary measures to integrate advanced driver support information systems into vehicles and road infrastructure which fall outside the scope of Regulation (EU) 2018/858 of the European Parliament and of the Council, Regulation (EU) No 167/2013 of the European Parliament and of the Council and Regulation (EU) No 168/2013 of the European Parliament and of the Council.
+The definition of the necessary measures to integrate advanced driver support information systems into vehicles and road infrastructure which fall outside the scope of Regulations (EU) 2018/858, (EU) No 167/2013 and (EU) No 168/2013. - 3.4.4.
+The definition of the necessary measures to facilitate the exchange of information between services providers of security ITS applications, such as support to recover stolen vehicles or goods, and relevant public authorities, taking due account of other existing and emerging frameworks aimed at facilitating data sharing in mobility and transport which fall outside the scope of Regulations (EU) 2018/858, (EU) No 167/2013 and (EU) No 168/2013.

-- 3.4.4.
-The definition of the necessary measures to facilitate the exchange of information between services providers of security ITS applications, such as support to recover stolen vehicles or goods, and relevant public authorities, taking due account of other existing and emerging frameworks aimed at facilitating data sharing in mobility and transport which fall outside the scope of Regulation (EU) 2018/858 of the European Parliament and of the Council, Regulation (EU) No 167/2013 of the European Parliament and of the Council and Regulation (EU) No 168/2013 of the European Parliament and of the Council. - 4.
-Priority area IV: ITS services for cooperative, connected and automated mobility
+4. Priority area IV: ITS services for cooperative, connected and automated mobility

-The specifications and standards for linking vehicles with the transport infrastructure, raising awareness and enabling highly automated mobility services, shall include the following, without prejudice to specifications and standards in Regulation (EU) 2018/858 of the European Parliament and of the Council, Regulation (EU) No 167/2013 of the European Parliament and of the Council and Regulation (EU) No 168/2013 of the European Parliament and of the Council:
+The specifications and standards for linking vehicles with the transport infrastructure, raising awareness and enabling highly automated mobility services, shall include the following, without prejudice to specifications and standards in Regulation (EU) 2018/858, Regulation (EU) No 167/2013 and Regulation (EU) No 168/2013:

 - 4.1.
-The definition of necessary measures to further progress the development and implementation of cooperative (vehicle-vehicle, vehicle-infrastructure, infrastructure-infrastructure) intelligent transport systems, in particular to support CCAM, based on: - 4.1.1. the facilitation of the exchange of data or information between vehicles, between infrastructures and between vehicles and infrastructures and between other road users and vehicles and infrastructures; - 4.1.2. the availability of the relevant data or information to be exchanged to the respective vehicle or road infrastructure parties; - 4.1.3. the use of a standardised message format for the exchange of data or information between the vehicle and the infrastructure; - 4.1.4. the definition of an accurate and reliable communication infrastructure for data or information exchange between vehicles, between infrastructures and between vehicles and infrastructures; - 4.1.5. the use of standardisation processes to adopt the respective architectures. - 4.2.
-Specifications for services - 4.2.1.
-C-ITS information and warning services based on status data that increase the awareness of transport users of upcoming traffic situations; - 4.2.2.
-C-ITS information and warning services based on observations that further increase the awareness of transport users on upcoming traffic situations, including nonconnected transport users; - 4.2.3.
-C-ITS services based on intentions that allow vehicles to deal with complex traffic scenarios and enable highly automated driving;
+The definition of necessary measures to further progress the development and implementation of cooperative (vehicle-vehicle, vehicle-infrastructure, infrastructure-infrastructure) intelligent transport systems, in particular to support CCAM, based on: - 4.1.1. the facilitation of the exchange of data or information between vehicles, between infrastructures and between vehicles and infrastructures and between other road users and vehicles and infrastructures; - 4.1.2. the availability of the relevant data or information to be exchanged to the respective vehicle or road infrastructure parties; - 4.1.3. the use of a standardised message format for the exchange of data or information between the vehicle and the infrastructure; - 4.1.4. the definition of an accurate and reliable communication infrastructure for data or information exchange between vehicles, between infrastructures and between vehicles and infrastructures; - 4.1.5. the use of standardisation processes to adopt the respective architectures.

-4.2.4.
-C-ITS infrastructure services to support automated driving.
+- 4.2.
+Specifications for services - 4.2.1.C-ITS information and warning services based on status data that increase the awareness of transport users of upcoming traffic situations; - 4.2.2.
+C-ITS information and warning services based on observations that further increase the awareness of transport users on upcoming traffic situations, including nonconnected transport users; - 4.2.3.C-ITS services based on intentions that allow vehicles to deal with complex traffic scenarios and enable highly automated driving; - 4.2.4.
+C-ITS infrastructure services to support automated driving. - 4.3.
+Specifications for the EU C-ITS security credential management system - 4.3.1. certificate policy for the management of public key certificates for C-ITS services; - 4.3.2. laying down the role of the C-ITS certificate policy authority, the C-ITS trust list manager and the C-ITS point of contact;

-- 4.3.
-Specifications for the EU C-ITS security credential management system - 4.3.1. certificate policy for the management of public key certificates for C-ITS services; - 4.3.2. laying down the role of the C-ITS certificate policy authority, the C-ITS trust list manager and the C-ITS point of contact; - 4.3.3. security policy for the management of information security in C-ITS.'
+4.3.3. security policy for the management of information security in C-ITS.